DigiLive/gitChangelog/README.md

 In order to suitable a good changelog, you should follow the following guidelines:

-- Commit messages must have a subject line and may have body copy.
+- Commit messages must have a title line and may have body copy.
 These must be separated by a blank line.

-- The subject line must not exceed 50 characters.
+- The title line must not exceed 50 characters.

-- The subject line should be capitalized and must not end in a period.
+- The title line should be capitalized and must not end in a period.

-- The subject line must be written in an imperative mood (Fix, not Fixed / Fixes etc.).
+- The title line must be written in an imperative mood (Fix, not Fixed / Fixes etc.).

 - The body copy must be wrapped at 72 columns.